IbcAlpha/IBC/README.md

 **Download the
 [latest official release here](https://github.com/IbcAlpha/IBC/releases/latest)**

 IBC automates many aspects of running [Interactive Brokers](https://www.interactivebrokers.com) [Trader Workstation and Gateway](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software) that would otherwise involve manual intervention.
 It's especially useful for those who run automated trading systems based on the [Interactive Brokers API](http://interactivebrokers.github.io), but many manual traders find it helpful as well.

 Here are some of the things it will do for you:

 * It automatically fills in your username and password in the Login dialog when TWS or Gateway start running, and clicks the Login button
+* It can ensure that while a TWS/Gateway session is running, attempts to logon from another computer or device do not succeed
+* It can participate in Two Factor Authentication using IBKR Mobile in such a way that users who miss the 2FA alert on their device will automatically have another opportunity without needing be at the computer
 * It handles various dialog boxes which TWS sometimes displays, to keep things running smoothly with no user involvement
-* It can keep TWS running indefinitely if required, by dealing with the autologoff mechanism (however this mechanism no longer works for TWS 974 and later version because Interactive Brokers have changed TWS functionality to prevent it)
+* It can keep TWS version 972 (and earlier) running indefinitely if required, by dealing with the autologoff mechanism.
+This mechanism does not work for TWS and Gateway 974 and later versions because Interactive Brokers have changed TWS functionality to prevent it
 * It allows TWS to be shut down at a specified time on a specified day of the week (again, this functionality no longer applies for TWS 974 and later versions)
-* It allows the Gateway to be shut down at a specified time every day
+* It allows TWS and the Gateway to be shut down at a specified time every day
 * It can be remotely instructed to shut down TWS or Gateway, which can be useful if they are running in the cloud or on an inaccessible computer